daptablade/docs/mynewbook/Tutorials/Simple optimisation problem.md

 Looking at the frequency of the 'Calling compute' message in the last iteration, we can see that the 'Function evaluation' executed the paraboloid component once and that the 'Gradient computation' executed it twice (once for each design variable).
 This is because we requested the finite difference gradient calculation method by setting `"approx_totals": true` in the in the Parameters (with the 'fd_step' parameter setting the size of the step).

-The paraboloid component was therefore executed a total of 13 times, which matches the Run log output.
+The paraboloid component was therefore executed a total of 13 times, which matches the {term}`Run` log output.

 Save the session data and Run log by selecting `Download` from the interface controls.